Tuesday, April 7, 2026 (Pre-Conference)

 Image

-Jeff Locke has been representing local governments in litigation matters for over 25 years and is regularly retained by the MIABC as external liability defence counsel.
-A significant portion of Jeff’s current practice involves lawsuits with climate change implications – slope failures, flooding and related issues.
-Jeff is a regular presenter at local government and other conferences practices with SMS Law in Victoria
+Jeff Locke has been representing local governments in litigation matters for over 25 years and is regularly retained by the Municipal Insurance Association of BC as external liability defence counsel.
+In addition to his liability defence practice – including geotechnical, construction, contract, and development cases – a significant portion of Jeff’s work is devoted to supporting local governments on encampment, sheltering, and public-safety–related matters, including acting as counsel in a number of significant court decisions.
+Jeff is a regular presenter at the MIABC Risk Management Conference and practices with SMS Law in Victoria.